TAP Flight 425: Investigation

-According to the findings of the investigation, the crew was qualified for the flight.
-The report stated that the aircraft was in good condition after leaving the runway until it made impact with the bridge.
-The report concluded that the flight crew violated the approach procedure, with the aircraft touching down 2060 ft from the beginning of the runway, which is 1060 ft farther than normal, and the speed was 148.2 kn which is, 19.2 kn higher than recommended.
-It was also noted that the 1000 ft indication lights were turned off because the VASI system was activated.
-Due to limitations in the Airport's electrical installation at the time, either the VASI system or the aiming point indicator could be turned on, but not both simultaneously.
+According to the investigation's findings, the crew was sufficiently qualified for the flight and the aircraft was in good condition after leaving the runway until it made impact with the bridge.
+The report concluded that the flight crew violated the approach procedure, resulting in the aircraft touching down 2060 ft from the beginning of the runway, which is 1060 ft farther than normal, and the speed was 148.2 kn, which is 19.2 kn above the recommended speed.
+It was also noted that the 1000 ft indication lights were turned off because the visual approach slope indicator (VASI) system was activated.
+Due to limitations in the airport's electrical installation at the time, either the VASI system or the aiming point indicator could be turned on, but not both simultaneously.
 Difficult weather conditions were mentioned as the immediate causes of the accident, due to aquaplaning on the runway, as well as an overshoot landing speed of 19 knots.
 The investigation recommended Funchal Airport to increase the level of meteorological observations.